COSC481W-2024Winter/JARVIS/profile/README.md

 Emily Marron: I am a student of Data Science at EMU.
 I am graduating in April 2024.
 I have experience in adapting cutting-edge ML models (particularly image-based models) for end-users using component based development.
 I'm good with Python, R, Java, C++, etc., but am always looking to learn more languages.
 My personal projects are mostly in video game modding and I take commissions from there from time to time.

+Tyler Flinchum: I am a Computer Science student at EMU, with an expected graduation in Winter 2024.
+Embracing the exciting world of AI and mobile app development, I'm eager to dive into new challenges and expand my skill set.
+A few languages I am proficient in are  Java, Python, C#, and MySQL, but I'm actively learning more.
+Beyond coding, I enjoy reading and gaming, which I have made a few mods for popular games such as 7DTD or Minecraft.
+Let's make an amazing experience!

 <!--